cristhianescobar/cristhianescobar.github.io/_posts/2015-08-03-about-cristhian-life.md

 when I was about 14.
 Unlike other people that come to this country, I came here without any prior any prior knowledge of the english language. within a year I found myself fitting into the culture.

-\tWhat I really want to tell you is how my interest for computers started.
+What I really want to tell you is how my interest for computers started.
 In 2006 I bought my first computer, not from the store but at a garage sale since that was all I could afford.
 I bought the computer because I wanted to type out my homework to make it more presentable.
 Soon after I had enough money saved for a printer and bought it, right when I was installing it, a message showed up on the screen indicating I needed more space.
 I took it to a